-Van Grow is in its 22nd year of business!
+Van Grow is in its 15thyear of business!

 Van Grow prides itself in offering original art classes to encourage creative thinking and problem solving.
 The studio, located in Fort Worth 's Cultural District, is a festive creative space!